djohnson2718/professional_website/research/index.md

 My research interests are in algebraic geometry.
 Below is a description of some of my projects.

 ### Moduli spaces of Non-special curves
 My most recent paper, joint with Alexander Polishchuk is [Birational models of M_2,2 arising as moduli of curves with nonspecial divisors](https://arxiv.org/abs/1807.09746).
+Our paper will appear in Advances in Geometry.
 We give geometric characterizations of the stable curves for various stability conditions, and then use the explicit coordinates to show that one of the moduli spaces is the blow down of the Weierstrass divisor.

 ### Strange duality
 This work is concerned with a conjecture of Le Potier about a "strange duality" for sections of theta bundles on moduli spaces of sheaves on surfaces.
 We considered the case of del Dezzo surfaces.
 Our result (joint with Aaron Bertram and Thomas Goller) provides supporting evidence for this conjecture by performing two very different computations: a computation of sections of the theta bundles on Hilbert schemes (via a theorem of Ellingsrud, Goettsche, and Lehn) and a multiple point computation (from a algorithm suggested by Marengell and Rimanyi).
 Surprisingly, these two computations match!